-2024 will bring widespread changes for marketers and advertisers.
-Here are the data and marketing trends we’ll be watching this year.
+2025 will bring widespread changes for marketers and advertisers.
+Here are the marketing and data trends we’ll be watching this year.

 This year, we expect the industry to be shaped by: